capsseminar/playenv/_pages/cv.md

 permalink: /cv.html
 ---

 Like many, I have spent my life to date working to make ends meet.
-Like too few, I have had incredible fortune in securing educational opportunities and the support of mentors.
-Now I pursue a new future, in which my work helps achieve greater ends.
+Like too few, I have been blessed in securing educational opportunities and the chances they afford to change one's station.
+Now I pursue a future in which my work helps to achieve greater ends.

 <br />
 <hr />